Responsible Care & Sustainability

 Working With Others

 NOVA Chemicals has relationships with groups and agencies that have a specific mandate related to environmental issues.
 Such co-operative working relationships are part of NOVA Chemicals commitment to reducing the impact of its operations on the environment.
-They also complement the obligations we have to Responsible Care as a member of the Canadian Chemical Producers’ Association.

 You’ll find more information about NOVA Chemicals and Responsible Care in the Social Responsibility section of the NOVA Chemicals website.